CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/index.md

 This website is meant to act as the main source for all course related details.

 - [Syllabus](pages/cs2053_syllabus_w2021.md) - the official stuff.
-- [Grades and Dates](pages/cs2053-grading-dates_w2021.md) - overview of how technology will be used and important dates for the course, and how to get into contact.
+- [Grades and Dates](pages/cs2053-grading-dates_w2021.md) - listing of important dates for the course and the gradeable items and weights for calculating final grades.
 - [Setting Up Software for Development](pages/cs2053-requirements-and-setup.md) - guide for setting up your dev environment.
 - [Working with Git and GitHub](pages/CS2053-working-with-git.md) - details on the workflow for accessing and completing work using Git and GitHub.